Legion-Expansion/Legion-Expansion/README.md

 Only server mod files that will be uploaded to the server belong in the pa and ui directories (everything else should go into art.... rename that if needed)

 Javascript and JSON are formatted for readability with 2 space indent and sorted keys.
-They will be compressed when packaged into mod.
+They will be compressed when packaged into the mods.

 Use a copy of format.py update with your PA_PATH.